sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Controls (Business Process)

-Measures, safeguards, or mechanisms implemented to manage or mitigate risks and ensure the integrity, confidentiality, availability, and reliability of systems, processes, or data.
+**Controls:** Measures, safeguards, or mechanisms implemented to manage or mitigate risks and ensure the integrity, confidentiality, availability, and reliability of systems, processes, or data.

 ```{list-table}
 :header-rows: 1